/*replace exisiting header phone area with number between a tags*/

 If you are a worker who was injured due to an industrial code violation, you should contact a personal injury attorney immediately who can protect your legal rights and advise you of your legal remedies.
 A personal injury attorney can help you recover the compensation you deserve for your injuries, medical expenses, and time lost from work.

 The Popick Law Firm has over thirty years of experience in obtaining compensation for victims of construction site accidents.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation.